Visitors at Butchart Gardens, Victoria BC

 What to wear to Butchart Gardens?

 It is recommended to bring comfortable clothing and walking shoes that are seasonally appropriate.
-It is also important to check the weather forecast before your visit as the gardens can be muddy if it has been raining.
-A rain jacket or hoodie will also be a good idea outside of Summer time.
-It doesn’t hurt to be prepared.
+It is also important to check the weather forecast before your visit, as the gardens can be muddy if it rains.
+A rain jacket or hoodie will also be a good idea outside of Summer.

-So there you have it: almost everything you need to know about how to visit Victoria’s Butchart Gardens.
+So there you have it: almost everything you need to know about how to visit Butchart Gardens Victoria.

 Leave a reply